A guide for living with hemophilia through different life stages

 Impress upon the person in your care the importance of carrying or wearing a medical identifier at all times.
 A medical bracelet, for example, might not be bling, but it can be a good icebreaker, believe it or not.

 Factor cannot be shipped to PO Boxes.
 If your child self-infuses, arrange for a shipping address at his or her school or use a nearby family member or friend’s house or apartment address.
-You or the person in your care should talk to the health department at their school to find out if factor can be shipped directly to their school address.
+You or your child should talk to the health department at their school to find out if factor can be shipped directly to their school address.